ni/nimi-python/docs/nifgen/enums.rst

-        Applies a raised cosine filter to the data with the alpha value  specified in the NIFGEN_ATTR_OSP_FIR_FILTER_RAISED_COSINE_ALPHA attribute.
+        Applies a raised cosine filter to the data with the alpha value  specified in the :py:data:`nifgen.Session.osp_fir_filter_raised_cosine_alpha` attribute.